kaihara/kwp71scan/README.md

 Car scan tool using kwp71(key word protcol 71).I'm making it for Alfa Romeo 155.
 For now.

 # Status
 Using Arduino and L9637D, it is made to communicate with ECU and immobilizer unit.
-Currently, arduino is used, but in the future it may be replaced with a microcomputer such as PIC.
+Currently, Arduino is used, but in the future it may be replaced with a microcomputer such as PIC.

 Currently, I have created a program that initializes the connection with the ECU.
 The connection result is confirmed on the Arduino serial monitor.
 Eventually the kpw71scan will be connected to the LCD and mounted on the vehicle dashboard.